pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

    Choose between:
     - Stop bleeding
     - Reduce pain
-    - Protect against further damage
+    - Protect against further damage or infection

 - Persuade, Cool (or Genre-savviness where appropriate).
 When you persuade someone of something, or try to convince them that your genre-savvy plan is